chantouchsek/vue-axios-http/README.md

 ### Options

-you can overwrite it, by adding in config above.
+you can overwrite it by adding in the config above.

 ### Note: